neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 ### Parameters

 - `source`: Source file as a string.
-- `destination`: Destionation file as a string.
+- `destination`: Destination file as a string.

 ```js
 await Neutralino.filesystem.copyFile({